zanozano/pokequest-explorer-app/README.md

 ![Build Status](https://img.shields.io/badge/build-passing-brightgreen.svg)

-Welcome to Searcg Pokemon App, a powerful web application that allows users to delve into the vast world of Pokémon by providing in-depth information sourced from the PokeAPI.
+Welcome to Search Pokemon App, a powerful web application that allows users to delve into the vast world of Pokémon by providing in-depth information sourced from the PokeAPI.
 Discover detailed data about your favorite Pokémon, including their images, types, and stats, all within an engaging and user-friendly interface.
 PokeDex takes your experience to the next level with SCSS and the BEM methodology for streamlined styling, customized scrolling for a smoother user experience, and seamless SweetAlert integration for enhanced usability.
 Stay tuned for upcoming features, such as Pokémon sound integration, to make your journey even more immersive.

 ## Features